charlesbrandt/public/system/network.md

 What's a good layout for ip assignments?
 Example documentation

-### CSV

-Keep your layout in your own csv file. eg.

-~/home/network.csv

-or

-~/notes/home/network/layout-network.csv

-for sharing, a spreadsheet is a lot easier. can still track it in version control in the meantime

-### MD

-a text file is also ok
-whatever is easiest to keep up to date

-~/notes/home/network/layout-network.md

-### SVG

-Good for network diagrams

-What about keeping the data in an SVG?

-Or a web-based SVG interface backed by a database?
+Just use `/etc/hosts` and keep it around in your configurations repo (e.g. `~/alpha/system/hosts`)

 ## Interface Configuration

+You need to know a few details about your local network before you configure a static ip.

+Network IP range (TODO: network class, CIDR notation) Available IP
+Gateway
+DNS

 Often it's pretty straightforward to use a GUI.

 If you want to configure an interface via a CLI, it's necessary to know where the OS stores the configuration settings.
 This varies from OS to OS.

-### Ubuntu
+## Prerequisites (Pi)

 On a Raspberry Pi, disable cloud config:
 To disable cloud-init's